Olivier-Boudeville-EDF/erlhdf5/README.md

 ## About data arrays

-Following is an integer array with 3 rows and each row has 4 columns.
+Following is an integer array with 3 rows and 4 columns.

-In Erlang, a list of 3 tuples of 4 integer elements each:
+In Erlang, we make it correspond to a list of 3 tuples of 4 integer elements each:

 ```
 [  {0, 1, 2, 3},